luis-herasme/wasm_p2p/README.md

 </div>

 ## Introduction
 This is a simple peer-to-peer library for Rust + WASM, built on top of WebRTC.
-This library is very easy to use.
 In the following example, we will connect to another peer and send it "Hello":
 ```Rust
 use wasm_p2p::{wasm_bindgen_futures, ConnectionUpdate, P2P};